anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 <p align="center"><img src="../figures/ch05_b_ref_profile.PNG" alt="b_ref_profile" title="Reference Profile" width="70%"/></p>
 <p align="center"><b>Figure 5-2:</b> NFVI- Virtual resources.</p>

 Depending on the requirements of VNFs, a VNFC will be deployed with a NFVI instance type and an appropriate compute flavour.
 A NFVI instance type is defined by a NFVI SW profile and a NFVI HW profile.
-A NFVI SW profile is a set of features, capabilities and metrics offered by an NFVI SW layer. **Figure 5-3** depicts a high level view of software profiles for Basic, Network Intensive and Compute intensive instances types.
+A NFVI SW profile is a set of features, capabilities and metrics offered by an NFVI SW layer. **Figure 5-3** depicts a high level view of the Basic, Network Intensive and Compute Intensive Instance Types.

 <p align="center"><img src="../figures/RM_chap5_fig_5_3_SW_profile.png" alt="ref_profiles" title="Reference Profiles" width="80%"/></p>
-<p align="center"><b>Figure 5-3:</b> NFVI software profiles.</p>
+<p align="center"><b>Figure 5-3:</b> NFVI Instance Types.</p>

 The following sections detail the NFVI SW profile features per type of virtual resource.
 The list of these features will evolve over time.